 The Company negotiated certain revisions to the financial covenants under the Nashville Hotel Loans and the Term Loan during the first and second quarters of 2002.
 After these revisions, the Company was in compliance with the covenants under the Nashville Hotel Loans and the covenants under the Term Loan with which the failure to comply would result in an event of default.
 There can be no assurance that the Company will remain in compliance with the covenants that would result in an event of default under the Nashville Hotel Loans or the Term Loan.
 The Company believes it has certain other possible alternatives to reduce borrowings outstanding under the Nashville Hotel Loans, including application of unrestricted cash on hand, which would allow the Company to remedy any event of default.
-Any event of noncompliance that results in an event of default under the Nashville Hotel Loans or the Term Loan default under the Nashville Hotel Loans, including application of default.
-Any event of all outstanding amounts, which would have a material adverse effect on the Company's financial position, results of operations and cash flows.
+Any event of noncompliance that results in an event of default under the Nashville Hotel Loans or the Term Loan would enable the lenders to demand payment of all outstanding amounts, which would have a material adverse effect on the Company's financial position, results of operations and cash flows.